Closing the Gaps

 Vision Care in Canada: Public Coverage Grid

 Public funding of vision care varies by province.
 Some provinces offer limited coverage for children, seniors, and working-age adults who are diagnosed with certain conditions.
-Coverage of advanced diagnostics and imaging tools, like OCT, is rare.
+Coverage for essential diagnostic imaging tools, like OCT, is rare.

 Working-age Canadians rely almost exclusively on their workplace group insurance plans for vision care.
-Where this falls short, gaps in care arise unless patients pay out of pocket.
-For various reasons, many opt not to.
+When this falls short, gaps in care can arise unless patients pay out of pocket, which many are unable to do, or when they do not fully understand the risks of missing elements of today’s comprehensive eye exams.

 Did you know?